projectatomic/commissaire/doc/development.rst

 Testing
 ~~~~~~~
 commissaire uses TravisCI to verify that all unittests are passing.
-**All unittests must pass and coverege must be above 80% before code
+**All unittests must pass and coverage must be above 80% before code
 will be accepted.
 No exceptions.**.

 To run unittests locally and see where your code stands: